 Below is a simple comparison table to help you see the core structure:

 Many parents searching for a budget 3-in-1 car seat prefer the original SlimFit.
-Others want easier cleaning and upgraded fabric.
-That’s where LX stands out.
+Others want easier cleaning and upgraded fabric — that’s where the LX cover earns its keep.

 Key Differences Between Graco SlimFit 3-in-1 and Graco SlimFit LX 3-in-1